NLTA Special Interest Councils

 Special Interest Councils are professional learning communities dedicated to life-long learning and the ongoing professional growth of NLTA members.
 Their mandate includes offering a range of professional development programs, including conferences, institutes, focus groups, teleconferences, and e-learning initiatives.
 Councils communicate with their membership using a variety of current technologies.
 As part of their mandate, the councils will respond to curriculum and program concerns, develop position papers on critical issues, work with government on curriculum development and advise the NLTA on matters of importance.

-Currently there are twelve special interest councils (click on the council name to access their website):
+Currently there are 14 special interest councils (click on the council name to access their website):

 - Health Education Council

 - Newfoundland and Labrador Counsellors’ and Psychologists’ Association (NLCPA)

 - Physical Education Council (PESIC)

 - School Administrators’ Council (SAC)

 - Teacher Librarians Newfoundland Labrador (TLNL)

 If you are working in one of these specialized areas, you may choose to join the appropriate council.
 By participating in Special Interest Council programming, you can avail of the latest information on methodologies, trends in particular disciplines, and changes in curriculum as they develop and emerge.

 Special Interest Councils advertise their programs through The Bulletin, the NLTA website, school boards, schools and media.